 Yet there still aren’t many real estate agents who are actively using social media to market their listings.
-According to research, while 91 percent of real estate professionals use social media in some way, only 9 percent of real estate agent marketing their listings using it.
-Yet 83 percent of all home buyers surveyed said they want to see pictures of a property online, and 42 percent said looking at homes online was their first step toward buying a house.
+According to research, while 91 percent of real estate professionals use social media in some way, only 9 percent of real estate agents market their listings using it.
+Yet 83 percent of all homebuyers surveyed said they want to see pictures of a property online, and 42 percent said looking at homes online was their first step toward buying a house.

 18 Real Estate Influencers to Follow on Instagram

 For a mix of lifestyle and real estate, we recommend Bryan Casella whose Instagram and YouTube strategy has netted him followers in the hundreds of thousands.

 We love how Joyce Rey updates her profile with professional photos of her listing.
 She also makes the most of Instagram videos by adding those in whenever she has them (the drone shots are awesome).

 NEW PRICE | BENEDICT CANYON PROGRESSIVE | OPEN TUESDAY 8/8 | 11-2P | 2870 Benedict | Don’t miss it!
 Incredibly private and quiet Mid-Century just minutes from all the shopping and nightlife that Beverly Hills has to offer.
 Four bedrooms, 4 baths plus an office on an acre and a half.
 Flooded with natural light, this home has an effortless floor plan with panoramic canyon views from almost every room.
 Gated and secure driveway, centrally located between the Valley and the West Side. #joycereyrealestate #beverlyhills #luxury #luxuryliving #estates #milliondollarlifestyle #milliondollarlisting #southerncalifornia

 Chad Carroll’s Instagram is unique because he adds his contact information straight into the captions of every listing.